iamphedz/CookieCartJS/README.md

 A JavaScript-Based Shopping Cart.

-v.1.3.0 - You can now configure what storage type you want for your cart instance to be stored (localStorage or cookie).
+v.1.3.0 - You can now configure the storageType where the cart instance will be stored (localStorage or cookie).

 # Introduction